Singerjohannes/object_drawing_dynamics/README.md

 We provide exemplary preprocessed single subject MEG and fMRI data to demonstrate how the first-level results are computed.

 To run the decoding, cross-decoding, temporal generalization and representational similarity analyses for the MEG-data run meg_first_level_wrapper.m and specify in the script which part (e.g. decoding, cross-decoding etc.) you want to run.
-Depending on the type of analyses this might be time intensive (up to 15-20 hours for the temporal generalization analysis).
+Depending on the type of analyses this might be time intensive (~8 hours for the decoding analyses and up to 15-20 hours for the temporal generalization analysis).

 To run the decoding (ROI or searchlight), cross-decoding (ROI or searchlight) and representational similarity analyses (only ROI) for the fMRI-data run fmri_first_level_wrapper.m and specify in the script which part (e.g. decoding, cross-decoding etc.) you want to run.
-Depending on the type of analyses this might be time and/or memory intensive (up to 3-4 hours for the searchlight analyses; with parallelization and the amount of cores used the memory needed increases).
+Depending on the type of analyses this might be time and/or memory intensive (ROI results can be obtained in few minutes but searchlight analyses can take up to 24h without paralellization and up to 3-4 hours with parallelization on 8 cores - be aware that the memory needed increases with parallelization and the amount of cores used).